Oil burner: Oil pump

-A gear pump of two parts:
+capacitor start motor.
+The pump consists of two parts:

 Gear pump assembly

-This pumps the oil in and increases the pressure in the nozzles to 15 bar maximum (217.5 psi).
-Usually a gerotor of the sickle type is used.
-Gear pumps are used frequently in oil burners because of their simplicity, stability and low price.
+A gear pump pumps the oil in and increases the pressure to a maximum 15 bar (217.5 psi) before it is fed to the nozzles.
+Usually, a gerotor of the sickle type is used.
+Gear pumps are used frequently in oil burners because of their simplicity, durability, and low price.

 Pressure regulator

 To set the heat output of the burner, the rate of fuel delivery via the nozzle must be adjustable.
 This is often achieved by an adjustable pressure relief valve between the pump and the nozzle.
-When the set pressure is reached (usually 100psi), this valve opens and allows excess oil to flow through a bypass back to the fuel tank or the pump suction side.
+When the set pressure is reached (usually 100 psi), this valve opens and allows excess oil to flow through a bypass back to the fuel tank or the pump suction side.

 Electromagnetic valve

 This allows fuel to be shut off from the sprayer by electrical control.
 It helps avoid drips when the valve is closed.
 It also eases the purging of the burner (and any boiler) of fuel mist during startup, or while restarting after a misfire.
-If the burner were not purged the oil/air mixture could explode.
+If the burner were not purged, the oil/air mixture could explode.